-The articling program is designed to maximize your exposure to all aspects of the practice of law and our law firm.
+The articling program is designed to maximize student your exposure to all aspects of the practice of law and our law firm.

 Our informal approach enables you to work with many lawyers in each area of practice.
 At McCarthy Tétrault, there is a spirit of co-operation and mutual respect that promotes teamwork and encourages us to work together and develop important working relationships, within the Vancouver office and within the firm.
-The Director, Professional Resources and mentors work closely with our students to monitor workload and to ensure that students are getting a wide variety of work experience in each of their rotations.
+The Director, Professional Resources and the mentors work closely with our students to monitor workload and to ensure that students are getting a wide variety of work experience in each of their rotations.

 In Vancouver, our rotation system allows articling students to spend time working with lawyers in each of our practice areas: business law (including tax), real estate, and litigation (including labour and employment).
 While working in these areas, students are encouraged to approach and work with lawyers who practise in more specialized practice areas.
 In each rotation, you will work on a wide variety of files and projects, and get exposure to a diverse range of expertise and styles.